MicrosoftDocs/architecture-center/docs/solution-ideas/articles/immutable-infrastructure-cicd-using-jenkins-and-terraform-on-azure-virtual-architecture-overview.md

     <p>This is an example of a solution built on Azure.
 If you'd like to see this expanded with more detail, pricing information, code examples, or deployment templates, let us know in the <a href="#feedback">feedback</a> area.</p>
 </div>

 Azure is a world-class cloud for hosting virtual machines running Windows or Linux.
-Whether you use Java, Node.js, Go, or PHP to develop your applications, you’ll need a continuous integration and continuous deployment (CI/CD) pipeline to push changes to these virtual machines automatically.
+Whether you use Java, Node.js, Go, or PHP to develop your applications, youâ€™ll need a continuous integration and continuous deployment (CI/CD) pipeline to push changes to these virtual machines automatically.

 ## Architecture